 Finding the Right Inpatient Program

-Every case of addiction is different, and the right inpatient program will meet the patient’s unique criteria.
-When reviewing programs, there are a few questions you can ask that will help you better understand what the program offers.
+Every case of substance abuse addiction is different, and the right inpatient program will meet the patient’s unique criteria.
+When reviewing residential treatment center options, there are a few questions you can ask that will help you better understand what the program offers.

 - Does the program offer medication?